itsaboutcode/expressjs_notes/README.md

 });
 ```

-#### 8. Restarting Server Automatically
+#### Step 08 - Automatically Restart the Server

-In the `package.json` file, add a script that says the following:
+In `package.json`, add the following script:

 "scripts": {
     "start": "nodemon index.js"
 },

-Run the server with the following command
+Run the server with:

 ```
 npm start